ConservationMetrics/gc-deploy/README.md

-# `gc-stack-deploy`: Guardian Connector deployments for community partners
+# Deploy the Guardian Connector stack in Cloud or locally

 ## Components of the Guardian Connector Stack